Fannon/mobo/lib/cli.md

 ABOUT MOBO
 ----------
-mobo is a Semantic MediaWiki Modeling Bot.
+mobo is a toolset that generates Semantic MediaWiki Structure from a JSON Schema model.

 You will find more detailed documentation in the various README.md files that will be created as part of the init project.